-In case there are still documents or evidence missing, the Registrar requests the Applicant to provide the missing information.
+In case there are still documents or evidence missing, the Registrar requests the Applicant(s) to provide the missing information.

-The Applicants are also encouraged to file observations on compliance.
-The Parties can request for an interpretation of specific item in the operative part of the judgment by the Court for the purpose of executing a judgment.
+The Parties can request for an interpretation of specific items of the operative part of the judgment by the Court for the purpose of executing a judgment.
 However, it is up to the Court to decide whether to allow the request or not.

-The Parties can also file for review of a case where they discover new evidence.
-Nevertheless, the Court will only consider an application for review of a judgement in the event of the discovery of evidence, which was not within the knowledge of the Party at the time the judgment was delivered and the filing of such an application must be within six (6) months of the discovery of the new evidence
+The Parties can also request for a review of the judgment where they discover new evidence.
+Nevertheless, the Court will only consider an application for review of a judgement if the new evidence sought to be filed was not within the knowledge of the Party at the time the judgment was delivered and the filing of such an application for review must be within six (6) months of the discovery of the new evidence.

 A party can request for interpretation of a decision, for purposes of executing a decision, within twelve (12) months from the date of notification of the decision unless the Court, in the interests of justice, decides otherwise.